 The Port Solar Cap (located on the roof) is intended to make it easy to add additional solar panels to the roof.
-The 3 -Port Solar Cap when fully loaded has a maximum input rating of 450 Watts.
+The 3 -Port Solar Cap when fully loaded has a maximum input current rating of 30A.

-3-Port Solar Cap (Located on the roof)
+3-Port Solar Cap (Located on the roof) -Typical View